 To practice as a Psychiatric-Mental Health Nurse Practitioner (PMHNP), you must first complete a Master’s of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP) program and pass the PMHNP exam.
 Upon completion, you’ll be able to claim the PMHNP-BC credential which allows nurse practitioners to practice autonomously in 27 states.
-If you’re here, then you've sought out tips and resources to pass the PMHNP exam.
-We've compiled a short list, but believe the best strategy is to utilize a … [Read more...] about 3 Tips to Pass the PMHNP Exam and Earn the PMHNP-BC Credential
+If you’re here, …

-Every year students preparing for nursing school find themselves asking the question “What is the TEAS test?”
+Every year students prepping nursing students find themsleves asking the question “What is the TEAS test?”
 If all the core classes, applications, and fees aren’t enough, many nursing programs add an exam called the TEAS test to the nursing school application process.
-Since the process of applying to nursing school can be very competitive, having another facet to review a potential nursing student’s skills can be helpful.
-It can also help students who may have a lower GPA to get a more … [Read more...] about What is the TEAS Test and How Can I Study for It?
+Since the process of applying ot nursing school can be very competitive, having another facet to review a potential nursing student’s skills can be helpful.
+It can also help students who may have a lower GPA to get a more competitive chance in the application process.
+So what is the TEST test?

 One of the most difficult courses in nursing school is Pharmacology.
-There are hundreds of medications that must be learned, along with their indications, contraindications, side effects, dosing, and much more.
-Learning all the medications you need to know to pass the NCLEX is difficult.
-While I would never call learning pharmacology in nursing school easy, there are definitely ways to make it easier.
-3 NCLEX Pharmacology Tips When considering the tips and strategies needed to learn … [Read more...] about 3 Pharmacology Tips to Help You Pass the NCLEX
+There are hundreds of medications that often must be memorized along with their indications, contraindications, side effects, dosing, and much more.
+Learning all the medications you need to know to pass the NCLEX can seem nearly impossible.
+Fortunately, it’s not impossible, and while I would never call learning pharmacology in nursing school easy, there are definitely ways to make it easier.